MartinBellus/Streaming-Masked-Superstrings/README.md

 ## Usage

-Compute the masked superstring with the approximate algorithm by using the following command:
+Compute the masked superstring with the approximate algorithm by using the `compute` subcommand:
 ```bash
 streaming-masked-superstring compute <input-fasta> <output-fasta>
 ```

-Compute the exact masked superstring by using the `--exact` option:
+Compute the exact masked superstring by using the `exact` subcommand:
 ```bash
 streaming-masked-superstring exact <input-fasta> <output-fasta>
 ```

-Compare and report accuracy of the approximate algorithm using the `--compare`
+Compare and report accuracy of the approximate algorithm using the `compare`
-option:
+subcomand:
 ```bash
 streaming-masked-superstring compare <approximate-output> <exact-output>
 ```